-Codes vary by local health departments, not state, and we do not know this information.
+Codes vary by local health departments, not state.

 Fittings (Size / Placement / Materials)